 may need some guidelines on what they are expected to do.

-Proposal 10 (ways of working: running CR): A running CR approach like in RAN1/RAN2 can also be tried in RAN4.
+Proposal 10 (ways of working: running CR): The running CR approach like in RAN1/RAN2 can also be tried in RAN4.

 Proposal 11 (ways of working: void parts): Discuss the reasons for why void clauses and figures have become so common in the NR specification and improve the ways of working, accordingly, to reduce the number of such cases in the future.

+Proposal 12 (ways of working: documentation): Discussion on how to document the new ways for working is postponed until the discussion about new ways of working has materialized.

 References